GreenArrow Email Software Documentation

 Hiding Internal Sends

-If the /var/hvmail/control/webapp.hide_internal_sends file is set to 1, then internal seeds (messages sent with either no SendID, or a SendID of -ic) will be hidden from the web browser interface.
+If the /var/hvmail/control/webapp.hide_internal_sends file is set to 1, then internal sends (messages sent with a SendID of -ic) will be hidden from the web browser interface.

-The most common example of a message without a SendID is a bounce.
+The most common example of such a message is a bounce.

 • To hide internal seeds: